thanghn90/openmc_benchmark/README.md

 Finally, run [02a_build_instruction_aocc_impi_imkl_gfortran.sh](build_scripts/02a_build_instruction_aocc_impi_imkl_gfortran.sh) to build OpenMC and its dependencies with AMD AOCC compilers, Intel MPI, Intel MKL, and GNU Fortran.

 Avoid building directly on your `$HOME` directory.
-This is because Some HPC might impose file count limit on your HOME/SCRATCH/WORK/PROJECT directory, and usually `$HOME` directory have a much lower file count limit (e.g. on Launch and other TAMU HPCs, you can only have up to 10,000 file on your `$HOME` directory.
+This is because some HPCs might impose file count limit on your HOME/SCRATCH/WORK/PROJECT directory, and usually `$HOME` directory have a much lower file count limit (e.g. on Launch and other TAMU HPCs, you can only have up to 10,000 file on your `$HOME` directory.
 If you're short on file count after building OpenMC and its dependencies, run [cleanup_script.sh](build_scripts/cleanup_script.sh).
 This will remove temporary build files and the includes + example files in the release directories that are not needed to run OpenMC.

 # Setting up OpenMC simulations
 To set up the experiment, make sure you download and extract the model 7z files to the corresponding working directories.
 The folder structure should look like: